HEZARTECH/datasets/README.md

 4. GenerativeAI_Datasets: Datasets that generates data with Generative AI.
 5. Mixin_Datasets: Mixed up datasets for general purpose training-finetune our model.

+P.S: 15 thousand post data was pulled from X (formerly Twitter).
+However, after the jury's recommendation, that data set was not uploaded to Github.

 ## Usage

 To use these datasets, you can clone the repository and load the datasets using your preferred programming language or tool.